DavidKozma90/ElevatorControllerEmulator/src/README.md

 | Direction prioritization| ✅       | Simple logic, no movement memory                   |
 | API safety gaps        | ⚠️        | Extension required for full safety coverage        |

+---
+---

+## AI usage disclaimer
+Since the assignment allowed the usage of AI, for transparency reasons here are the tasks it was used for (ChatGPT-4.1 and GitHub Copilot):
+* Helping with the concept of the tasks
+* Code review and code check for coding mistakes
+* Documentation structure and safety concern suggestions based on prompts

+Project framework, general coding design, manual testing and checking of AI decisions were done solely by the author